karlkfi/kpt-config-sync/docs/user_guide.md

 Inheritance is implemented by flattening resources in namespaces.
 In "shipping-dev" namespace, "pod-creators" is inherited and "job-creators" is created directly in the namespace.

-Note that policies are themselves resources which means a user may be able to edit policies outside of Stolos (e.g. using kubectl) or create rolebindings subject to [privilege escalation prevention](https://kubernetes.io/docs/admin/authorization/rbac/#privilege-escalation-prevention-and-bootstrapping) in Kubernetes.
+Note that policies are themselves resources which means a user may be able to edit policies outside of Nomos (e.g. using kubectl) or create rolebindings subject to [privilege escalation prevention](https://kubernetes.io/docs/admin/authorization/rbac/#privilege-escalation-prevention-and-bootstrapping) in Kubernetes.

 ##### ResourceQuota

 A quota set on a namespace behaves just like it does in native kubernetes, restricting the specified resources.
-In Stolos you can also set resource quota on policyspaces.
+In Nomos you can also set resource quota on policyspaces.
 This will set the quota limit on all the namespaces that are children of the provided policyspace within a single cluster.
 The policyspace limit ensures that the sum of all the resources of a specified type in all the children of the policyspace do not exceed the specified quota.
 Quota is evaluated in a hierarchical fashion starting from the namespace, up the policyspace hierarchy - this means that a quota violation at any level will result in a Forbidden exception.

 A quota is allowed to be set to immediately be in violation.
 For example, when a workload namespace has 11 pods, we can still set quota to "pods: 10" in a parent policyspace, creating an overage.
 If a workload namespace is in violation, the ResourceQuotaAdmissionController will prevent new objects of that type from being created until the total object count falls below the quota limit, but existing objects will still be valid and operational.